ImgBotApp/InternetNL/detail/web/tls/version/verdict/good_en.md

-Your webserver allows for secure connections only with sufficiently secure TLS versions.
+Your web server allows for secure connections only with sufficiently secure TLS versions.